Marko Johansson

-Marko Johansson (born 25 August 1998) is a Swedish professional footballer who plays as a goalkeeper for Bundesliga club VfL Bochum, on loan from Hamburger SV.
+Marko Johansson (born 25 August 1998) is a Swedish professional footballer who plays as a goalkeeper for Tractor.

 Career

 Marko Johansson made his first team debut for Malmö FF in a Champions League qualifier against FK Žalgiris on 21 July 2015.
 The 16 year old Johansson came on in the 50th minute as a result of a Zlatan Azinović injury and kept the clean sheet intact as MFF advanced to the next round.

 Johansson was loaned to Superettan side Trelleborgs FF for the 2017 season.
-On October 30, 2017 it was announced that the loan had been extended over the 2018 season.
+On 30 October 2017 it was announced that the loan had been extended over the 2018 season.
 Just days later Johansson helped Trelleborg win the promotion playoff against Jönköpings Södra IF to end the club's six year absence from the Swedish top tier.
-He made his Allsvenskan debut on 1 April 2018 in a 3-1 defeat against IFK Göteborg.
+He made his Allsvenskan debut on 1 April 2018 in a 3–1 defeat against IFK Göteborg.

 In 2020, he played 16 games when Malmö FF won their 21st Swedish Championship, conceding 18 goals.

+On 30 January 2024, Johansson moved on loan to Hansa Rostock.

+On 9 August 2024, Johansson signed a one-season contract with Eintracht Braunschweig.